pagkly/Zed/Investopedia3/Reading Into Pyramid Schemes.md

 ## Example of a Pyramid Scheme

-A recent and well-known pyramid scheme involved the fall of [Bernie Madoff](https://www.investopedia.com/terms/b/bernard-madoff.asp), who promised and often fulfilled apparently extraordinary investment returns by enlisting new members to part with their money.
+A recent and well-known pyramid scheme involved the fall of [[Bernie Madoff]](https://www.investopedia.com/terms/b/bernard-madoff.asp), who promised and often fulfilled apparently extraordinary investment returns by enlisting new members to part with their money.
 Madoff has admitted to his crimes and is serving a jail sentence, but only after hundreds of investors collectively lost millions of dollars in the fraud.